A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: The Revolution

 The authors of this review were fortunate enough to attend many focused conferences during this time, where we were able to witness the explosion of Gibbs sampling.
-In the summer of 1986 in Bowling Green, Ohio, Smith gave a series of ten lectures on hierarchical models.
+In the summer of 1986 in Bowling Green, Ohio, Adrian Smith gave a series of ten lectures on hierarchical models.
 Although there was a lot of computing mentioned, the Gibbs sampler was not fully developed yet.
-(Interestingly, Smith commented that the limiting factor, at that time, for the full exploitation of hierarchical models in statistical problem, was the inability to compute high-dimensional integrals.)
-In another lecture in June 1989 at a Bayesian workshop in Sherbrooke, Qu\'ebec, he revealed for the first time the generic features of Gibbs sampler, and we still remember vividly the shock induced on ourselves and on the whole audience by the sheer breadth of the method: This development of Gibbs sampling, MCMC, and the resulting seminal paper of Gelfand and Smith (1990) was an {\it epiphany} in the world of statistics.
+In another lecture in June 1989 at a Bayesian workshop in Sherbrooke, Qu\'{e}bec, he revealed for the first time the generic features of the Gibbs sampler, and we still remember vividly the shock induced on ourselves and on the whole audience by the sheer breadth of the method: This development of Gibbs sampling, MCMC, and the resulting seminal paper of Gelfand and Smith (\citeyear{GelfandSmith1990}) was an \textit{epiphany} in the world of Statistics.

-{\bf Definition:} {\tt epiphany} {\it n.} A spiritual event in which the essence of a given object of manifestation appears to the subject, as in a sudden flash of recognition.
+\begin{definition*}[(Epiphany $n$)] A spiritual event in which the essence of a given object of manifestation appears to the subject, as in a sudden flash of recognition. \end{definition*}

-The explosion had begun, and just two years later, an MCMC conference at Ohio State University organized by Gelfand, Goel, and Smith, consisted of three full days of talks.
-Many of the talks were to become influential papers; including \cite{albert:chib:1993b}, \cite{gelman:rubin:1992}, \cite{geyer:1992}, \cite{gilks:1992}, \cite{liu:wong:kong:1994, liu:wong:kong:1995}, and \cite{Tierney:1994}.
+The explosion had begun, and just two years later, at an MCMC conference at Ohio State University organized by Alan Gelfand, Prem Goel and Adrian Smith, there were three full days of talks.
+The presenters at the conference read like a Who's Who of MCMC, and the level, intensity and impact of that conference, and the subsequent research, are immeasurable.
+Many of the talks were to become influential papers, including Albert and Chib (\citeyear{albertchib1993b}), Gelman and Rubin (\citeyear{gelmanrubin1992}), Geyer (\citeyear{geyer1992}), Gilks (\citeyear{gilks1992}), Liu, Wong and Kong (\citeyear{liuwongkong1994}, \citeyear{liuwongkong1995}) and Tierney (\citeyear{Tierney1994}).
+The program of the conference is reproduced in the \hyperref[app:ohio]{Appendix}.